10 cars you shouldn’t sell due to significant growth in value

 According to carVertical’s vehicle history reports, 9% of the models tested exhibited faults and 18% had forged mileage.

 For decades, the 5 Series has been at the vanguard of the luxury saloon class.
 Still, the E34 generation manages to occupy a middle ground between the considerably older and more costly E28 and the E39, which still continue to experience a midlife crisis.

 The eight-cylinder variant was only available for a few years.
-As a result, it is considerably rarer and much more occasional in Europe and the United States than the BMW M5.
-Additionally, the power of the V8 unit is very similar to that of the BMW M5.
+As a result, it is considerably rare and much more occasional in Europe and the United States than the BMW M5.
+Additionally, the power of the 540i is very similar to the BMW M5.